kegan-dev/course-materials/materials/lab/7/README.md

 # Lab 7
 Due April 9th at 11:59PM

+## Submission

+Run using the command `./main --file <filename>`

+Using the Top1pt6Million-probable-v2.txt you can find the passwords for the two drmike hashes. wordlist.txt let's you find the rest of the hashes.

+A test has been added to hscan_test.go for timing the hashmap creation.
+It will output the timing information for a fast and slow implementation.

+Another test has been added to verify that the hashmaps are generated correctly.
+It generates the hashmaps and checks for known values to exist for passwords.

 ## Development Work [18 points]
 - [3pt] Complete the TODOs in [main.go](course-materials/materials/lab/7/main/main.go)
 - [12pt] Complete the TODOs in [hscan.go](course-materials/materials/lab/7/hscan/hscan.go)